shoelace-style/webawesome/docs/docs/components/code-demo.md

 ---
 title: Code Demo
 description: Code demos can be used to render code examples as inline live demos.
-They are used right here in the docs to render code examples.
 layout: component
 ---